corescript/wiser-frontend-test/README.md

 Clone the project to your local directory.

-Create an `env.local` file with below info
+Create an `.env.local` file with below info

 ```
 REACT_APP_NEWS_API_KEY= <your-news-api-key>